firat-seker/firat-seker.github.io/_pages/research.md

 My research mainly revolves around morality and cooperation.
 I explore **why** individuals endorse different moral values and how these values change over historical periods and cultural contexts.
 More specifically, I'm interested in how macro-level factors, such as ecology and institutions, influence moral values and behaviors.
 Religion is another central interest of mine, as it plays a key role in how moral values are shaped and manifested.
 I use various methods, from computational to experimentation, to answer my research questions.
+See my [CV](/cv/) for my publications and in progress papers.

-## Research Areas
+## Research Concentration

 ### Ecological and Institutional Determinants of Morality